Class GridGeometry

 • shiftGrid

-public GridGeometry shiftGrid(long... translation)
+public final GridGeometry shiftGrid(long... translation)

 Number of arguments